A computer and web browser open to NYU’s “Financial Aid and Scholarships” web page.

 • 0-5 credits = ineligible

-If you are enrolled less than half-time (less than 6 credits), your scholarship will be cancelled for that term and would be reinstated once you meet the enrollment requirements.
+If you are enrolled less than half-time (less than 6 credits), your scholarship will be cancelled for that specific term and reinstated once you meet the enrollment requirements.

 Most undergraduate scholarships are not affected by academic progress and would renew each year of your degree program as long as you meet the enrollment criteria.
 Best of all, scholarships are free money and do not need to be paid back when you graduate!